nepalez/attestor/README.md

   end
 ```

-The difference between `.validate :something` and `.validates :something` class methods is that:
+The difference between `.validate :something` and `.validates :something` methods is that:
 * `.validate` expects `#something` to make checks and raise error by itself
 * `.validates` expects `#something` to respond to `#validate!`